 DHT blocking shampoos are being touted as a solution for male pattern baldness, a confidence-knocking condition that affects millions of men.

-DHT blocking shampoos often contain ingredients that have been shown to stimulate hair growth.
-But there’s no evidence yet to suggest DHT blocking shampoo formulas actually work.
+Even though DHT blocking shampoos often contain ingredients that have been shown to encourage hair growth, there’s no evidence yet to suggest DHT blocking shampoo formulas actually work.

 In this article, you’ll discover: